MasoniteFramework/docs/upgrade-guide/masonite-2.1-to-2.2.md

 We will not go into all the better ways to use some of the features.
 For those changes be sure to read the "Whats New in 2.1" documentation to the left to see what fits into your application and what doesn't.

+Masonite 2.2 is jam packed with amazing new features and most of which are backwards compatible so upgrading from Masonite 2.1 to 2.2 is really simple.

 We'll go through each section that your application will need to be upgraded and how it can be done.

 # Getting Started